tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * The `ERC721Full` constructor accepts a `string` for the `token name` and a `string` for the token's `symbol`.

-Now define a new counter to keep track of what current `token_id` we are on starting from 0.
+Now, define a new counter to keep track of what current `token_id` we are starting on from 0.
 Apply the `using for` syntax to attach the SafeMath counter library to the counter type and create a new variable named `token_ids` that is of type Counters.counter.

  ```solidity
  using Counters for Counters.Counter;
  Counters.Counter token_ids;
  ```

-* In order for us to track the number of tokens that have been minted and to generate the next `token_id`, we will be leveraging the custom Counter data structure from OpenZeppelin.
+* In order for us to track the number of tokens that have been minted and to generate the next `token_id`, we will be leveraging the custom counter data structure from OpenZeppelin.

-* Openzeppelin SafeMath counters allows us to increment and decrement a counter without worrying about overflows and other common types of errors.
+* OpenZeppelin SafeMath counters allow us to increment and decrement a counter without worrying about overflows and other common types of errors.

-Represent the artwork's information as a struct named `Artwork` containing these three attributes.
-A `string` named `name`, a `string` named artist, and a `uint` named `appraisal_value`.
+Represent the artwork's information as a struct named `Artwork` containing these three attributes: a `string` named `name`, a `string` named `artist`, and a `uint` named `appraisal_value`.

  ```solidity
  struct Artwork {